SoftSimu/CellSim3D/documentation.md

 + "rand_scale_factor": 0.1

 ## To add

-- [ ] Write a description for all input variables
-- [ ] Can include an animation & description for each feature (can change the color of cells you would like to point out later, eg. those going through apoptosis or polar ones, can have different colors for colloids that have more than one component.))
+- [ ] Can include an animation & description for each feature (can change the color of cells you would like to point out later, eg. those going through apoptosis or polar ones, can have different colors for colloids that have more than one component.)
-- [ ] Add the force equations
-- [ ] Write better descriptions for each force